Melt (Rascal Flatts album)

 Melt is the second studio album by American country music group Rascal Flatts.
-It was released on October 29, 2002, on Lyric Street Records and sold 3,073,000 copies in the United States up to May 2009.
+It was released on October 29, 2002, by Lyric Street Records and sold 3,073,000 copies in the United States up to May 2009.
 The album’s first single "These Days" was the group's first Number One hit on the US Billboard Hot Country Songs charts.
 The follow-ups, "Love You Out Loud" and "I Melt", respectively reached number 3 and number 2, while "Mayberry" was also a Number One.
 A music video was also made for "My Worst Fear" in 2004 even though it was never released as a single.